stackbuilders/tutorials/tutorials/haskell/hspec-golden-test-tutorial/tutorial.md

 └── .otherGolden
 ```

-We are now ready to create our test.
+We are now ready to create our test,

 ```Haskell
 spec :: Spec